wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

    wxArtProvider::CreateBitmapBundle() (and, of course, return multiple bitmaps from it) instead of wxArtProvider::CreateBitmap().
-4. Removing any calls to wxToolBar::SetToolBitmapSize() or, equivalently, `<bitmapsize>` attributes from the XRC, as this forces unwanted scaling.
+4. Removing any calls to wxToolBar::SetToolBitmapSize() or, equivalently, `<bitmapsize>` attributes from the XRC, as this overrides the best size determination and may result in suboptimal appearance.